UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 access to the RDMs from Bunya can be delayed.
 It happens while the service access controls are being updated.
 Access can appear non-responsive for a few minutes.
 Best to wait 5 minutes and try again.

+#### How can I access my /QRISdata collection in other ways?

+Please refer to our [UQRDM Overview Guide](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/RDM-guide.md) and links therein to UQRDM portal user information.